SarahEhabGamil/NLP-project/README.md

 # Milestone 1

 ## Dataset
-Our dataset consists of transcriptions from the YouTube channel **Kareem Esmail**, which appears to be a religious podcast.
+Our dataset consists of transcriptions from the YouTube channel **Kareem Esmail**, which appears to be a religious channel.
 Each text file in the dataset corresponds to a single episode, providing structured spoken content for analysis.
 The chosen NLP task for this dataset is **sentiment analysis**, allowing us to explore and classify the emotional tone conveyed throughout these episodes.

 ## Data Preprocessing